-From now through the end of September 2020, Ancestry.com Library Edition is available from home or anywhere else where you have an internet connection.
-(You usually have to be on-site at the library.)
+Ancestry.com Library Edition is available on-site at Pender County Library.
 Search census, vital records, military records, immigration records to learn about your ancestors!

 The Historic North Carolina Digital Newspaper Collection includes 3.5 million pages from over 1,000 NC county and local newspapers.
 The collection goes as far back as 1751 and as recent as 2018, though the bulk of the collection is from the mid-1800s up to the 1970s.